Cookie Preferences

 For the majority of candidates, a dedicated study period of 3 to 6 months is advisable.
 The optimal duration will hinge on your existing legal knowledge, your learning pace, and your personal and professional commitments.
 Here is a more detailed potential timeline:

 • Months 1-2: Building the Foundation.
 This initial phase is about consolidating your core knowledge.
 For recent LLB graduates, this may be a focused refresher.
 For GDL graduates or international lawyers, this is a critical period for building a robust foundation.
-A great strategy is to use LexIQ's Flashcards to create digital card sets for key principles, cases, and statutory provisions for each subject.
+A great strategy is to use LexIQ Law Tutor's Flashcards to create digital card sets for key principles, cases, and statutory provisions for each subject.
 Review these daily.

 • Months 2-4: Active Application and Integration.
 Now you must pivot from passive learning to active problem-solving.
 This is the time to immerse yourself in MCQs.
 Start with untimed practice to understand the question styles and the required level of detail.
-The LexIQ Quiz Generator is a powerful ally here, enabling you to create bespoke quizzes on specific sub-topics to diagnose and remedy your knowledge gaps.
+The LexIQ Law Tutor Quiz Generator is a powerful ally here, enabling you to create bespoke quizzes on specific sub-topics to diagnose and remedy your knowledge gaps.

 • Months 4-6: Peak Performance and Exam Simulation.
 The final phase must be dedicated to timed mock exams.
 This is crucial for building the mental stamina required to stay focused for over five hours in each sitting.
 Meticulously analyze your performance, identify your weaker areas, and conduct targeted revision.
-Use the LexIQ Study Planner to map out your entire revision schedule, ensuring you allocate sufficient time to all 14 subjects and track your progress against your goals.
+Use the LexIQ Law Tutor Study Planner to map out your entire revision schedule, ensuring you allocate sufficient time to all 14 subjects and track your progress against your goals.

 📝 Exam Tip